julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. More
-    2. refactors
+    1. refactors
-    3. find some way to cache the stupid github.com/lestrrat-go/httpcc download
+    2. find some way to cache the stupid github.com/lestrrat-go/httpcc download

 nice to do:
 - privacy policy about scraping websites / FITM-Bot user agent, etc.